-Landau Associates, Inc. (Landau) prepared this Notice of Construction (NOC) application on behalf of Ranger Tugs, dba Fluid Motion, LLC (Fluid Motion) for the planned expansion of Fluid Motion's existing operations at 17939 59th Avenue NE, in Arlington, Washington (Facility) into an existing building where Fluid Motion does not currently operate (Project).
-Because the Project has the potential to increase air pollutant emissions from the Facility and is located within the jurisdiction of the Puget Sound Clean Air Agency (PSCAA), an NOC application must be submitted to PSCAA before any new emission units can be installed and operated.
-This document provides the information necessary for PSCAA to assess the Project's compliance with the requirements of PSCAA's New Source Review (NSR) program and the Facility's ongoing compliance with applicable regulations.
-A completed and signed NOC application form is provided in Appendix A.
+Landau Associates, Inc. (Landau) prepared this Notice of Construction (NOC) application on behalf of Ranger Tugs, dba Fluid Motion, LLC (Fluid Motion) for Fluid Motion's proposed operations at 506 44th Street NW in Auburn, Washington (Facility).
+Because the Facility has the potential to emit air pollutant emissions and the Facility is located within the jurisdiction of the Puget Sound Clean Air Agency (PSCAA), an NOC application must be submitted to PSCAA before new emission units can be installed and operated.
+This document provides the information necessary for PSCAA to assess the Facility's compliance with the requirements of PSCAA's New Source Review (NSR) program and other applicable regulations.
+A completed and signed NOC application form is provided as Appendix A.